AceCentre/RelayKeys/docs/en/developers/contributing.md

 git push git@github.com:username/repo.git master
 ```

 A local git repo can have multiple remotes.
-While it's not very common to push your code to multiple repo's, it's very useful when working on open source projects.
+While it's not very common to push your code to multiple repos, it's very useful when working on open source projects.
 It allows you to add the upstream repo as another remote, making it possible to fetch the latest changes straight into your local project.

 ```bash
 # Add 'upstream' to remotes